+Yes, depending of course on a few factors.
 You may be looking for a better interest rate, raising funds for debt consolidation or to increase your portfolio.
 If you are refinancing an existing debt, it is crucial to check if you have any ERCs (Early Repayment Charges).

 Raising capital to invest in additional property will not be an issue in most cases and some lenders will help fund the new purchase at the same time which can make the process simpler.

 HMO property vs. standard buy to let comparison

 More and more landlords are exploring the move away from the standard buy to let market and towards HMO’s.

 Given the rental yield of HMO’s coupled with multiple tenants occupying the property, and therefore creating less chance of rental voids, it certainly makes sense to explore this.

 As HMO properties are let per room, and the demand for affordable housing is high, the rental value is higher compared to ‘vanilla’ buy to lets.
 In some instances, you may receive 3 times the rent.

 As a HMO is let room-by-room, if a tenant decides to leave, you would still be generating rent from the remaining tenants.
 This isn’t the case with a standard buy to let whereby if the property is let to a family for example, and they leave, the rent ceases completely.

 HMO property vs. commercial investment comparison